Gholamrezadar/Universal-Function-Approximator/README.md

 As we can see, by changing the parameters(10 in this case) we can model any function that can be constructed using 4(3+1) linear segments.

-In the next part, we try to approximate sin(x) using a shallow neural network but this time we update the weights using gradient descent instead of manually changing them.

 ## Identity instead of ReLU
 Shows the importance of non-linearity